Warning, this story will make you itch.

-I will admit at this point I was a mess.
+I will admit at this point; I was a mess.
 Exhausted, I had spent four and a half hours combing the girls’ hair the previous day.
 I had a garage full of all their stuffed toys and soft items, and I had four other family members and kids starting school in 10 days.
-It was time for serous action.
+It was time for serious action.

 Salons are popping up around Lake County and Chicago that provide professional lice removal.
 Most offer levels of treatment ranging from shampoo treatments to the AirAlle system.
 The AirAlle system is FDA approved and is guaranteed to kill 99% of lice.
 While the AirAlle system is expensive, it has something that none of the other treatments above had: a guarantee.

 Lice Detectives was recommended by a friend in southern Lake County that had used them.
 I was intrigued because they come to your house and they charge per hour, not per head.
-In a house with 6 people this would have been a HUGE money saver.
+In a house with six people, this would have been a HUGE money saver.
 Sadly she was booked for two solid weeks doing camp buses, and I was not about to wait two weeks.

-Nit Free Noggins has three locations: Wheeling, Chicago and Naperville, and they are known as being the “single treatment” lice solution.
-The use the AirAlle Device and guarantee their services for two weeks.
+Nit Free Noggins has three locations: Wheeling, Chicago, and Lisle, and they are known as the “single treatment” lice solution.
+They use the AirAlle Device and guarantee their services for two weeks.
 When I called, they were able to get me in right away that afternoon.
 The service itself was painless.
 For the $25, they checked the heads of all four of my children and myself.
-They not only confirmed my girls had nits but she gave me an education in finding them, what they feel like, and how to remove them.
+They not only confirmed my girls had nits, but she gave me an education in finding them, what they feel like, and how to remove them.
 Three hours later, my girls walked out with new oiled buns and lice-free hair, and I was breathing again.
-They even send you home with a checklist of what to do, and have you vacuum and clean your car before you get back in.
-I was totally impressed with the staff and the service, and it worked!
-We are still lice free, and no one else in the house got it!
+They even send you home with a checklist of what to do and have you vacuum and clean your car before you get back in.
+I was impressed with the staff and the service, and it worked!
+We are still lice-free, and no one else in the house got it!

-Art and Nature is now carrying an all natural, pesticide and chemical free product for head lice called Ladibugs Hair Care.
-It’s chemical and pesticide free and formulated with essential oils.
+Art and Nature are now carrying an all-natural, pesticide, and chemical-free product for head lice called Ladibugs Hair Care.
+It’s chemical and pesticide-free and formulated with essential oils.